Jeremiah-Clark/Blog/blog/20260910-Watercolor_1-Paint.md

 This article is about the knowledge needed to approach watercolor with some confidence.
 I’m not going to tell you exactly what paper, brushes, and paints you should acquire (though I will have a few recommendations after each part, if you want a place to start).

-> My goal is to give you the knowledge base you need to do your own research and choose for yourself—without getting overwhelmed like I did.
+> My goal is to give you the knowledge base to do your own research and choose for yourself—without getting overwhelmed like I did.

 # Part 1—Paint